-(i) Premium Reserve Risk
+(i) Reserve Risk

-The Company is exposed to the risk that future claims experience could be worse than anticipated, and that reserves held will be insufficient to meet end customer obligations.
-The Company will monitor the development of the technical provisions over time to ensure that the actual development is consistent with underwriting assumptions.
+The Company is exposed to the risk that future claims experience could be worse than anticipated, and that reserves held will be insufficient to meet policyholder obligations.
+The Company will monitor the development of the Solvency II technical provisions over time to ensure that the actual development is consistent with underwriting assumptions.

-The SCR premium and reserve risk sub-module outlined above captures the capital requirement associated with this risk.
+The Solvency II premium and reserve risk sub-module outlined above captures the capital requirement associated with this risk.